TwistingTwists/obsidian-tools/Tech consulting.md

 1. my team has read blogs => come work for me!
 2. two blogs --- that get 40k views! -- work for you

-Are problems I am seeing -- are those problems I want to solve? (do I want to recruiting business?)
+Are problems I am seeing -- are those problems I want to solve?
+- do I want to recruiting business?
+- book writing business
+- 10% of what I save your business?

-- Which business are a good business to be in?
+- Which business is a good business to be in?
 - Can you create a content creation agency without me being face of it?
 	- 20% margin, 4hrs every week of feedback?

--
+##### charge more

+1. Accountable to outcome:
+2. Internally believe your own rate.
+	1. recently with
+3. Ask better questions to get better price
+	1. what is at-stake in your business? => loosing money because of A
+	2. What you think you can gain by deploying this solution? => get series-B
+	3. What are you willing to invest to open TAM by 20% / improve conversion of funnel ?
+4. if you are selling a list of tasks
+	1. You get stuck in hourly rate
+	2. Some folks want PoC => seed : extra things / effort to make you successful.
+I want to be a part of success.
+		1. Value prop: find team / designers + i can build PoC + i can find team build PoC + deliver results
+	3.

+My problem:
+- Prefer hourly rate stuff because accountability.
+- I think that I can earn money.
+But I don't want to be help accountable
+	- PRACTICE - do what you say.
+Integrity has a lot of money in it.

+#### Cautions
+- on taking too much too soon.

 ##### Sample blog post